MicrosoftDocs/windows-powershell-docs/docset/windows/addsadministration/Get-ADServiceAccount.md

 DistinguishedName : CN=service1,CN=Managed Service Accounts,DC=contoso,DC=com
 ```

-This command gets the managed service accounts installed on the computer CN=SQL-Server-1,DC=contoso,DC=com.
+This command gets the managed service accounts allowed to be used on the computer `CN=SQL-Server-1,DC=contoso,DC=com`.

 ## PARAMETERS